blakedietz/blakedietz.me/content/posts/2022-week-5/index.md

 ### Suboptimal defaults

 I've been thinking about default configurations that don't make sense.
-Things like desk layout, editor orientation and gaming keyboard mappings often don't make much sense by default.
+Things like desk layout, editor orientation and gaming keyboard mappings are not the best solutions to the problems they solve, but they still won as the recommended solution.

 ## What I'm working on